Your Guide to the Perfect Profile and Dog Photos

-A lot of sitters and dog walkers have asked us what kinds of photos their clients like to see, whether it’s on sitter profiles or a photo update taken during a walk.
-Here are some quick tips we’ve learned over the years that’ll help you snag new clients and make your existing ones happy.
+A lot of sitters and dog walkers have asked us what kinds of photos pet owners like to see, whether it’s on sitter profiles or a photo update taken during a walk.
+Here are some quick tips we’ve learned over the years that’ll help you meet new pet parents and make your existing ones happy.

 How to Pick Your Sitter or Dog Walker Profile Photos